infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 }
 ```

-Since we've added a new file, we have to run `npm start` again.
+Because we've added a new file, we have to run `npm start` again.
 Now the transition between colors will be much smoother.

 ![Color Theme Change](/img/blog/color-theme-change.gif)